Analytics for Public Good

-However, advancements in technology has redefined what it means to have potential.
+However, advancements in technology have redefined what it means to have potential.
 10 years from now, fertile land may no longer be enough to have a competitive advantage in agriculture as machine learning and artificial intelligence makes exponential leaps to increase farming efficiency.
 Our energy challenges may have very different solutions as unmanned drones become equipped to maintain power grids.
 Interactions in classrooms all over the country may look very different as the internet powers a brand new learning experience for future generations.

-As we are entering into the era of digital transformation with limited resources we have to learn to prioritize our challenges by adopting a transparent and agile, data driven approach to bridge the gap between policy and implementation.
+As we are entering into the era of digital transformation with limited resources we have to learn to prioritize our challenges by adopting a transparent and agile, data-driven approach to bridge the gap between policy and implementation.

-On January 18th, 2018, The Center for Digital Transformation arranged “Analytics by public Good” co hosted by Daily Star, a roundtable discussion with public service specialists to initiate the conversation on analytics and how measuring our efforts will help realize a Digital Bangladesh that can lead to a better quality of public service.
+On January 18th, 2018, The Center for Digital Transformation arranged “Analytics by public Good” co-hosted by Daily Star, a roundtable discussion with public service specialists to initiate the conversation on analytics and how measuring our efforts will help realize a Digital Bangladesh that can lead to a better quality of public service.

 Malinda Senanayake, Founder of the Analytics Movement:

 “Though it may sound like a daunting challenge, in reality, it could be as simple as solving for a single metric” explained Malinda in his keynote presentation.

 “We need to implement mechanisms to monitor very simple metrics and not spend a lot of money in the process”, he argued while demonstrating that the best way to improve the academic performance of school students was by monitoring their emotional engagement in the classroom with simple pen-and-paper surveys. http://bit.ly/2AYdqrR